umayrh/sketchy-polytopes/sparkScala/intervalGraph/README.md

 An algorithm that can find all maximal cliques in an interval graph also trivially solves the three problem mentioned before.
 Here's an O(n)-time for it:

 Given:
-* a table of observations, each with some interval within [0, 1]
+* a table of observations, `n` in size, each with some interval within [0, 1]
 * a definition of overlap between any two given intervals
+* an encoding of each interval with a binary word of fixed length, `W`

 ```
+* In one pass, transform each interval into an (possibly, encoded) bitset
+* In one pass, take a union across all bitsets to create a distinct union-ed bitset
+*
+* In one pass, for each bitset:
+**

 ```